 In the rapidly evolving landscape of Artificial Intelligence, Large Language Models (LLMs) like GPT-4 have captured global attention with their impressive capabilities.
 However, a parallel revolution is underway with the emergence of Small Language Models (SLMs).
-These more compact, specialized models are proving that size isn't everything when it comes to delivering powerful AI solutions.
+These more compact, specialised models are proving that size isn't everything when it comes to delivering powerful AI solutions.

 What are Small Language Models?

-Small Language Models, as the name suggests, are AI models with significantly fewer parameters than their larger counterparts (typically ranging from a few million to a few billion, compared to hundreds of billions or trillions in LLMs).
+Small Language Models, as the name suggests, are AI models with significantly fewer parameters than their larger counterparts — typically ranging from a few million to a few billion, compared to hundreds of billions or trillions in LLMs.
 They are often trained on more targeted datasets or fine-tuned from larger models for specific tasks or domains.

 Examples include models like Microsoft's Phi-2, Google's Gemma (smaller variants), or various open-source initiatives focused on efficiency.